atvpc/store.atvpc.com/README.md

   * [Porto](https://themeforest.net/item/porto-ultimate-responsive-magento-theme/9725864) Magento Theme
   * [Product Parts Finder](https://amasty.com/product-parts-finder-for-magento-2.html) by Amasty

-**NOTE:** this repo does not track the default files that come from a base install of the above; only our specific changes are included
+### NOTE:
+The base install files from Magento, Porto, and the Product Parts Finder are a dependancy.
+This repo only tracks our specific changes, which overwrite the aforementioned.